Belgium's IBA cuts 2017 outlook over project delays

-July 5 Belgian medical equipment maker Ion Beam Applications (IBA) cut its 2017 earnings guidance on Wednesday, as delays in customer's projects weighed on revenue.

-BRUSSELS, July 5 Belgium's IBA, which makes proton therapy centres that treat tumours, on Wednesday said delays to some of its projects would lead to lower-than-expected growth of its revenues and profits.
+BRUSSELS, July 5 (Reuters) - Belgium's IBA, which makes proton therapy centres that treat tumours, on Wednesday said delays to some of its projects would lead to lower-than-expected growth of its revenues and profits.

 The group said it expected its revenues to increase by 5 to 10 percent in 2017 with an operating margin in the mid-single digits.